Home (2015 film): Critical response

 Soren Anderson of The Seattle Times gave the film two and a half stars out of four, saying "It works moderately well thanks largely to the voice talents of Jim Parsons and, to a lesser extent, Steve Martin.
 Two droll dudes who put a fair share of funny into this animated picture."
 Neil Genzlinger of The New York Times called the film "A charming concoction with positive messages for younger children about conquering fears, understanding outsiders and knowing yourself."
 Betsy Sharkey of the Los Angeles Times gave the film a negative review, saying "Tension is one of Homes biggest issues.
 There just isn't nearly enough of it.
 Story is another.
 Even a kids' movie needs more complexity and more invention."
 Linda Barnard of the Toronto Star gave the film two and a half stars out of four, saying "Aside from Parsons' initially amusingly mangled Yoda-like English, which gets a tad repetitive, Home doesn't stand out as fresh or particularly funny."
 Dana Rose Falcone of Entertainment Weekly gave the film an A−, saying "The combination of Homes layered message, fun score, and clever comedy make it a colorful choice for moviegoers of any age."
-Stephanie Zacharek of The Village Voice gave the film a mixed review, saying "If director Tim Johnson -- adapting Adam Rex's book The True Meaning of Smekday -- can't do much with the story's confused, if well-intentioned, agenda, at least he's got some charming, vivid characters to work with."
+Stephanie Zacharek of The Village Voice gave the film a mixed review, saying "If director Tim Johnson-adapting Adam Rex's book The True Meaning of Smekday-can't do much with the story's confused, if well-intentioned, agenda, at least he's got some charming, vivid characters to work with."
 Richard Roeper of the Chicago Sun-Times gave the film a C, saying "Anyone over 10 will see the plot twists a mile away.
 Kids will probably enjoy the goofy Boovs, the rainbows of colors and the music.
 Call me a traditionalist, but I still say the world was a better place before those darn Boovs invaded."

-Peter Debruge of Variety gave the film a negative review, saying "From a creative standpoint, this is the studio's least exciting feature yet - hardly its worst, execution-wise, but entirely lacking in the risk-taking spirit that has spawned such successful franchises as Shrek, Kung Fu Panda and Dragon."
+Peter Debruge of Variety gave the film a negative review, saying "From a creative standpoint, this is the studio's least exciting feature yet-hardly its worst, execution-wise, but entirely lacking in the risk-taking spirit that has spawned such successful franchises as Shrek, Kung Fu Panda and Dragons."
 Barbara VanDenburgh of The Arizona Republic gave the film two out of five stars, saying "For all its energy, razzle-dazzle and whiz-bang technology, it doesn't know how to tell a simple story or cobble together three-dimensional characters, and that's a problem not even the best of 3-D glasses can fix."
 Susan Wloszczyna of RogerEbert.com gave the film two out of four stars, saying "I kept thinking about Lilo & Stitch while watching Home, a decidedly disappointing effort based on the popular kid-lit book The True Meaning of Smekday from the already embattled folks at DreamWorks Animation."